chispas-io/chispas-ai/README.md

 Run `pipenv run cli secret-key` to generate a new secret key.

-Use the cli to run the apps
+Use the cli to run the apps.

 ```bash
 pipenv run cli serve
 ```

-In a new tab run the client app
+In a new tab run the client app.

 ```bash
 pipenv run cli serve-frontend
 ```

-Or run both at the same time
+Or run both at the same time.

 ```bash
 pipenv run cli serve-dev